RackHD/docs/docs/rackhd/tasks.rst

     {
         "options": {
-            "$taskTimeout": -1  // no timeout
+            "_taskTimeout": -1  // no timeout
         }
     }